 Be among the first to get the latest insights from LEI’s Lean Product and Process Development (LPPD) thought leaders and practitioners.
-This article was delivered on April 20 to subscribers of The Design Brief, LEI’s newsletter devoted to improving organizations’ innovation capability.
-Subscribe now.
+Subscribe to The Design Brief, LEI’s newsletter devoted to improving organizations’ innovation capability.

 In the very early phases of designing the electrically powered Amazon delivery vehicles at Rivian, our designers and engineers spent countless hours closely observing Amazon drivers and other logistics stakeholders as they did their work.
 We debated observations based on first principles, formed hypothesis, rapidly built many different virtual and physical prototypes, tested them with users, got their feedback, rigorously tested them again, deselected, combined, and eventually converged on solutions.
 We did all this work before starting to do detailed design because we knew that was how we would create the best possible value.

 This anecdote should come as no surprise to practitioners of Lean Product and Process Development.
 One of the critical findings from my product development research in the late ‘90s was that Toyota put far more time and effort into understanding their customer and context at the very beginning of each program than their competitors did.
 They worked tirelessly to understand and solve the customer’s problem and deliver unique and targeted value with their products.

 The other critical difference at Toyota was that a Chief Engineer and a small team of designers and engineers were directly involved in both understanding the customer and executing the program.
 Having the same people lead both phases of development ensured they would deeply understand what their customers need — and what their product needed to be.